naistangz/Technical_Training/docs/Week9_Networking/README.md

 - You **cannot** associate more than one route table to a single subnet.

 ## NACLs (Network Access Control Lists)
+- Protects subnet
-- Virtual network-level firewalls that are associated to each and every subnet
+- Virtual network-level firewalls that are associated to each and every **subnet**
 - Help control both ingress and egress (incoming, outbound) traffic moving in and out of your VPC and between your subnets.

 ## SG Security Groups EC2
+- Protects Instance
 - Firewall at EC2 level
 - Responsible for controlling the traffic in and out of your instances.